Interview with Pavlo Smytsnyuk | The Vatican’s Ostpolitik in Ukraine: Balancing faith and politics in a time of war

 Smytsnyuk: In general, the war has destroyed, as war usually does, more than it has built.
 The ROC—which is numerically the largest Orthodox church in the world—has largely discredited itself by supporting Russia’s aggression and by describing the conflict in terms of a “holy war.”
 As a result, many ecumenical partners in the Catholic Church and the Protestant churches do not feel that they can relate to the ROC as they did beforehand.
 The World Council of Churches, notwithstanding many calls to suspend the ROC’s membership, has tried to keep it on board, but recently it became very critical of the ROC following the publication of a pro-war document by the World Russian People’s Council, headed by Patriarch Kirill.

 Problems with the ROC have led to broader difficulties in Catholic-Orthodox dialogue.
 If the largest Orthodox church—the ROC—is not engaged in dialogue, can theological progress be made?
 This problem began even before the full-scale invasion.
 Consider the situation with the Joint International Commission for Catholic and Orthodox Dialogue, which was established in the 1980s to discuss the various theological issues that have prevented full Catholic-Orthodox unity.
 When the Patriarch of Constantinople recognized the autocephaly of the OCU, the Synod of the ROC resolved that it could no longer be part of any institution chaired by the Patriarchate of Constantinople.
-This decision forced Russia to withdraw from the Joint International Commission, because it was co-chaired by the Ecumenical Patriarch.
+This decision forced Russia to withdraw from the Joint International Commission, because it was co-chaired by a bishop of the Ecumenical Patriarchate.
 As a result, a lot of progress and relations developed over the decades have been greatly harmed.
 For example, a meeting between the Pope and Patriarch Kirill, which was first planned for Jerusalem and then Kazakhstan, never happened.
 Many people who, in a way, focused their lives on constructing relations with the ROC now see their efforts have borne no fruit.

 However, an enormously important outcome of the Russo-Ukrainian war, starting with the Maidan Revolution, was the creation of the OCU, through which millions of Orthodox Ukrainians received canonical recognition.
 The OCU is now recognized by several Orthodox churches, recently became part of the Conference of European Churches, and is slowly establishing a relationship with the World Council of Churches.
 I think all of this would not have happened without the escalated invasion and the overall military conflict between Russia and Ukraine.
 This allowed millions of Ukrainians and their clergy to be brought out of a de facto canonical limbo that has existed since Ukrainian independence.
 I believe it is likely that the OCU will be more ecumenically active in the future.
 For decades it had been cut off from the academic, inter-confessional, and monastic lines of communication that exist in the ecumenical world, and now they have a chance to join the dialogue.
 I see signs of hope in this regard.